 - Conflicting testimony from experts may make a simple case complicated.

 - The cost of hiring experts makes the case more expensive.

 - Experts aren't perfect; they may not perform well under pressure.

 - An attorney loses control by placing faith in an expert.

 What an expert can do should be weighed when deciding whether or not to hire one.
 If all an expert can do is read intrinsic evidence and supply an opinion on minor details, the risks may not be worth the potential rewards.
 There may be better ways to make your case than with expert opinion.

 If you need help with a patent infringement case or a Markman hearing, you can post your legal need on UpCounsel's marketplace to look for an experienced patent infringement attorney.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.